raspberrypilearning/cd-beginner-scratch-sushi/en/step_6.md

     go to x: (15) y: (-27)
 ```

 + Next, pick some values for `x` and `y`, fill them in, and double-click on the block.
-Try different sets of values to see where the parrot goes!
+Try different sets of values to see where the shark goes!
 In Scratch, **x** goes from `-240` to `240`, and **y** goes from `-180` to `180`.

 --- /collapse ---

 ### Restarting the game

-The parrot moves all over the screen, but imagine this is a game: how do you restart it?
-You need to get the parrot back to its original location when the player starts the game.
-They'll start this game by clicking on the green flag, so you need to change the parrot’s `x` and `y` coordinates when that happens.
+The shark moves all over the screen, but imagine this is a game: how do you restart it?
+You need to get the shark back to its original location when the player starts the game.
+They'll start this game by clicking on the green flag, so you need to change the shark's `x` and `y` coordinates when that happens.

 That’s actually pretty easy!
 The centre of the stage is `(0,0)` in `x` and `y` coordinates.